SylphxAI/leaf/packages/create-leaf/template-default/docs/index.md

 ---
 title: Welcome to Leaf
-description: A modern Preact-based documentation framework
+description: A modern SolidJS-based documentation framework
 ---

 # Welcome to Leaf 🍃